SilentStar/BoLScripts/README.md

 3. Master of Hook (Thresh)
 4. The Pokerman (Twisted Fate)
 5. The Starchild (Soraka)
+6. The Unstoppable (Kalista)

-Latest Release: The Starchild (Soraka)
+Latest Release: The Unstoppable (Kalista)